 #1: The Protestant Church of Christ presents St. Paul’s address to the elders of the church at Ephesus as proof for local church autonomy—in essence, proof that there is no Christian hierarchy; that all churches are local, and therefore, all churches are autonomous and without external influence.
 Wharton quotes Scripture to suggest the scope of an elder’s oversight is limited to his local church: He [St. Paul] called to him the elders of the church (Acts 20:17), and said, Take heed to yourselves and to all the flock, in which the Holy Spirit has made you overseers, to care for the church of God which he obtained with the blood of his own Son (v.
 28).

-Representative of the group, Wharton presents a scriptural example that, as he suggests, provides an example of the limited scope of an elder’s responsibility, but a reasonable view of its scriptural context reveals a hierarchical, not autonomous, world-wide ecclesial structure; and the precise wording within the passage fails to support his group’s theory (the text itself does not impose local-only restrictions: all the flock).
+Indicative of your group, Wharton presents a scriptural example that, as he suggests, provides an example of the limited scope of an elder’s responsibility, but a reasonable view of its scriptural context reveals a hierarchical, not autonomous, world-wide ecclesial structure; and the precise wording within the passage fails to support his group’s theory (the text itself does not impose local-only restrictions: all the flock).
 In other words, Wharton presents his scriptural proof for “local church autonomy” by A) failing to address that an authority over the local church at Ephesus called to him (St. Paul) the local church’s leadership, and B) implying that an example of a local church’s scope of authority somehow indicates that no local churches are subject to a higher authority.